openshift/special-resource-operator/docs/recipes.md

 # How to build recipes

-The Special Resource Operatore (SRO) is based on Helm charts.
+The Special Resource Operator (SRO) is based on Helm charts.
 A Helm chart is a recipe to build a special resource.
 The integrated Helm support in SRO can use chart repositories either via HTTP, OCI or file:///.

 Most of the time the charts are packaged with SRO.
 In this way we have tested SRO recipes for each K8S or OpenShift release.

-A SRO recipe consists of an CR and a packaged Helm chart.
+An SRO recipe consists of an CR and a packaged Helm chart.

 Here is a simple CR for an out-of-tree driver build